 - Heat the oven to 350°F.

 - Melt 3 tablespoons butter in a small saucepan.
-Add diced apple, 1 teaspoon ground cinnamon and ¼ cup maple syrup and cook until apples are soft.
+Add diced apple, 1 teaspoon ground cinnamon, and ¼ cup maple syrup, and cook until the apples are soft.

-- Heat 2 tablespoons olive oil in a frying pan over medium high heat.
-Add the pork chops and cook about 3 minutes per side, until the internal temperature of the pork is about 160°-165°F. Move the pork to a plate and cover with foil.
+- Heat 2 tablespoons olive oil in a frying pan over medium-high heat.
+Add the pork chops and cook for about 3 minutes per side until the internal temperature of the pork is about 160°-165°F. Move the pork to a plate and cover with foil.

-- Add 1 tablespoon butter to the frying pan.
+- Add 1 tablespoon of butter to the frying pan.
 When butter is melted, stir in the sliced onions, scraping up any bits of pork that may have stuck to the bottom of the pan.
-Cook for 10 minutes,stirring frequently.
+Cook for 10 minutes, stirring frequently.
 If the onions are cooking too quickly, turn the heat to medium.

 - Add the kale to the onions and cook for another 8-10 minutes until soft.

-- Serve the pork topped with the onion/kale saute accompanied by a side of acorn squash.
+- Serve the pork topped with the onion/kale saute and a side of acorn squash.